podaac/data-subscriber/README.md

 ### Setting extensions

 Some collections have many files.
 To download a specific set of files, you can set the extensions on which downloads are filtered.
-By default, ".nc" and ".h5" files are downloaded by default.
+By default, ".nc", ".h5", and ".zip" files are downloaded by default.

 ```
--e [EXTENSIONS [EXTENSIONS ...]], --extensions [EXTENSIONS [EXTENSIONS ...]]
+-e EXTENSIONS, --extensions EXTENSIONS
                        The extensions of products to download.
-Default is [.nc, .h5]
+Default is [.nc, .h5, .zip]
 ```

-An example of the -e usage:
+An example of the -e usage- note the -e option is additive:
 ```
-podaac-data-subscriber -c VIIRS_N20-OSPO-L2P-v2.61 -d ./data -e .nc .h5
+podaac-data-subscriber -c VIIRS_N20-OSPO-L2P-v2.61 -d ./data -e .nc -e .h5
 ```